Grandma's Marathon

-Grandma's Marathon (Grandma's) is an annual road race held each June in Duluth, Minnesota, in the United States.
+Grandma's Marathon (Grandma's) is an annual road running race held on the third Saturday in June in Duluth, Minnesota, in the United States.
 The course runs point-to-point from the city of Two Harbors on Scenic Route 61 and continues along Lake Superior into the city of Duluth.
 The finish is located in Canal Park, near Grandma's Restaurant, which is next to the highly visible Aerial Lift Bridge.
+Garry Bjorklund famously described the course by saying, "You start in the middle of the woods, run along the beautiful shores of Lake Superior and you finish at a pub."

 With over 7,000 finishers, it is one of the ten largest marathons in the United States.
+The race has a reputation for being well-organized, friendly, and fast despite some gentle hills throughout the course.